rwese/mcp-backlog/MCP_CONFIGURATION.md

 ### "Package not found: @rwese/mcp-backlog"

 **Solution:**
-1. Package may not be published yet to NPM
+1. If using npm registry, package may not be published yet
-2. Use local development setup instead
+2. Use GitHub instead: `npx -y github:rwese/mcp-backlog`
-3. Or wait for NPM publication
+3. Or use local development setup

 ### "Permission denied"